cmptrnb/Xray-examples/VLESS-XHTTP-Reality-steal-oneself/README.md

 vi /etc/nginx/nginx.conf
 ```

-Change your.server.hostname to be your actual hostname.
+Change `your.server.hostname` to be your actual hostname.

-Change the line that sets the $website variable to refer to your actual camouflage content.
+Change the line that sets the `$website` variable to refer to your preferred camouflage content.

 Write the file to disk, and quit the editor.